Antitrust Reform in the USA: Five New Laws

 4. Data Portability:

-The fourth design requires that users can transfer their data from one platform to another, thus promoting competition.
+The fourth bill requires users to be able to transfer their data from one platform to another, thus promoting competition.

 5. Strengthening of Regulatory Bodies: